-The Utica Academy of Science Charter School (UASCS) will be a replication of Syracuse Academy of Science Charter School, whose board members will be the founding board members of UASCS.
-The SASCS has been a NYSED-authorized charter school since 2003 and newly renewed for its third, five-year term.
+The Utica Academy of Science Charter School (UASCS) is a replication of the Syracuse Academy of Science Charter School, whose board members are the founding board members of UASCS.
+The SASCS has been an NYSED-authorized charter school since 2003.
 SASCS is accredited by Middle States Association, a nationally acclaimed K-16 accreditation organization.
 It has successfully surpassed its local district in all state exams and has a current cohort graduation rate of 92.5%.

 Academic Program Partner:

-The school will replicate the strengths of an existing college-preparatory public charter school, which has a similar mission and has proven to be effective in its operation, educational methodology, and curriculum.
+The school will replicate the strengths of an existing college-preparatory public charter school, which has a similar mission and proven effective in its operation, educational methodology, and curriculum.
 The school's key design elements are the following:

-The importance of college readiness will be paramount at the UASCS.
-The charter school will create a college-bound culture and will provide an extensive and targeted curriculum aimed at college preparation.
-Enrolling all graduates in a college will be the most important feature and focus of the proposed charter school's educational model.
-The school will organize college fairs, college visits, summer residential college programs, after-school and Saturday SAT programs, and more, to ensure every student has an opportunity to attend college.
+The importance of college readiness is paramount at the UASCS.
+The charter school has a college-bound culture and provides an extensive and targeted curriculum for college preparation.
+Enrolling all graduates in a college is the most important feature and focus of the charter school's educational model.
+The school organizes college fairs, college visits, summer residential college programs, after-school and Saturday SAT programs, and more, to ensure every student has an opportunity to attend college.

 Focus on STEM:

-The curriculum will focus on science, technology, engineering and math (STEM) which provides the necessary foundation for college entrance and careers in technical fields.
+The curriculum focuses on science, technology, engineering and math (STEM) which provides the necessary foundation for college entrance and careers in technical fields.
 STEM education is a high national priority because of lack of skilled workers in these fields.

-The school will teach thinking globally and acting locally.
-The school will combine extensive local and international interactions through local, national, and international field trips, and through visits by local, national and international leaders and members of institutions.
-The school will actively recruit a diverse student population (e.g. ELL, free and reduced lunch, etc) in order to create a small-world community within the school to promote its glocal educational mission.
-In order to achieve high community involvement, the school will invite community leaders to participate in education by sharing their experiences and challenges with our students.
+The school teaches students to think globally and act locally.
+UASCS combines extensive local and international interactions through local, national, and international field trips, and through visits by local, national and international leaders and members of institutions.
+The school actively recruits a diverse student population (e.g. ELL, free and reduced lunch, etc) in order to create a small-world community within the school to promote its glocal educational mission.
+In order to achieve high community involvement, the school regularly invites community leaders to participate in education by sharing their experiences and challenges with our students.

 Youth Leadership Program:

-The school will incorporate character education by teaching universally recognized values such as honesty, stewardship, kindness, generosity, courage, freedom, justice, equality.
+Utica Academy of Science incorporates character education by teaching universally recognized values such as honesty, stewardship, kindness, generosity, courage, freedom, justice, and equality.
 As a complementary program to the character education, adventure-based education will provide engagement, challenge, and risk management in a group setting to enhance interpersonal growth, leadership abilities, self-concept, academic achievement, and personality.
-This program will be offered as extracurricular activities on a monthly basis and it will last three to four hours.
-In addition, UASCS will have a civic involvement program which includes inviting local leaders from politics, service, business, and academia as speakers or judges of student projects and performances, students will also participate in job shadowing opportunities, and visit workplaces.
+This program is offered as an extracurricular activity on a monthly basis and lasts three to four hours.
+In addition, UASCS has a civic involvement program which includes inviting local leaders from politics, service, business, and academia as speakers or judges of student projects and performances, students will also participate in job shadowing opportunities, and visit workplaces.
 The community involvement will directly carry the school experience into the real world, throughout higher education, work, family, and community and civic affairs.
 Graduates at UASCS will have completed 50 hours of community service prior to graduation.

 Tutoring and After-School Programs:

-These programs will increase the performance of low-achieving students and will prepare high-achieving students for regional, national, and international science and engineering fairs.
-The school will offer some athletics program, Saturday school for interested students, and clubs mainly organized by students teachers advisor.
-The school will include a master schedule that includes daily remedial instruction or academic enrichment for all students, including at-risk students, during the regular school day, Title 1 tutoring for core academic subjects (including push-in and pull-out attention given to students at risk), a monthly advisory program incorporated into the regular school schedule, four days each week of tutoring available after school, Saturday Academy, Saturday IVY League, Saturday SAT Classes, MathCounts, Science Olympiad, and the SUNY Oswego Summer Science Immersion program.
+These programs increase the performance of low-achieving students and prepare high-achieving students for regional, national, and international science and engineering fairs.
+The school offers athletics programs, Saturday school, and clubs mainly organized by students teacher advisors.
+The school includes a master schedule that includes daily remedial instruction or academic enrichment for all students, including at-risk students, during the regular school day, Title 1 tutoring for core academic subjects (including push-in and pull-out attention given to students at risk), a monthly advisory program incorporated into the regular school schedule, four days each week of tutoring available after school, Saturday Academy, Saturday IVY League, Saturday SAT Classes, MathCounts, Science Olympiad, and the SUNY Oswego Summer Science Immersion program.